Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Introduction

 \section{Introduction}

-In Human-Computer Interaction (HCI), especially in Tangible User Interfaces, Shape Changing Interfaces and broader physical computing and I/O devices fields, the design and development of interactive devices is a significant endeavor, incorporating novel hardware components that integrate sensing, computation, display, and actuation methods, alongside developments in materials and fabrication techniques.
-Since the design of interactive devices are often highly customized and specialized, the design and optimization process typically involves corresponding specialized design tools, developed to lower the learning curve through relatively straightforward parametric designing and tailored simulation and fabrication instructions \cite{Thermorph,SimuLearn,XBridges}.
-However, designing a novel interactive device using existing specific design tools remains challenging.
-Designers must possess a holistic understanding of all the capabilities and limitations of new devices, as well as grasp the meaning of all design modules and parameters.
-Generating appropriate ideas and applications requires extensive exploration because it needs to satisfy numerous requirements, ranging from functional goals to feasibility constraints.
-Even those most knowledgeable about designing interactive devices, such as the developers or researchers of the design tools themselves, still need to devote considerable effort to design various and specific use cases that represent the application value of the technology.
+Interactive devices with embedded mechanical computation are gaining increasing attention in HCI~\cite{savage_airlogic_2022, ion_digital_2017, lu_fluidic_2023, bonbon}.
+As novel mechanical computation techniques emerge, prototyping these devices often requires highly specialized expertise.
+To address this challenge, specialized design tools have been developed to lower the barrier through parametric design and simulation~\cite{savage_airlogic_2022,ion_digital_2017}.
+However, designing such devices remains complex.
+Designers must have a comprehensive understanding of the new technology’s capabilities and limitations, as well as the implications of all design parameters.
+Additionally, generating appropriate application ideas requires extensive exploration to meet various requirements, from functional goals to feasibility constraints.
+Even experts in mechanical device design, including developers and researchers of the tools themselves, must invest considerable effort to propose diverse use cases that demonstrate the technology’s application value.